Becoming A More Creative Photographer

 Inspiration and Information

 To further you’re understanding of the creative process I strongly recommend my Photographing Cemeteries eBook.
 At under $10 it’s an amazing resource.
-Several years in the making this beautifully design book showcases photos from Australia, India, France, Russia, Australia, Greenland, Iceland, South Georgia Island (including Ernest Shackleton’s grave) and Argentina.
+Several years in the making this beautifully designed ebook showcases photos from Australia, India, France, Russia, Austria, Greenland, Iceland, South Georgia Island (including Ernest Shackleton’s grave) and Argentina.

 There may well we more interesting, diverse and informative photography eBooks out there.
 But I’ve yet to find one.
 Why don’t you have a look and decide for yourself.